linyue0103/terminal/doc/specs/#13000 - In-process ConPTY.md

     boolean cursorHidden;
 };

-// Any item that has changed relative to the current CONPTY_INFO will be set to a non-null pointer.
+// Any item that has changed relative to the current CONSRV_INFO will be set to a non-null pointer.
-// In other words, members that are null represent those that remain unchanged. struct CONPTY_INFO_CHANGE {
+// In other words, members that are null represent those that remain unchanged.
+//
+// If the request cannot be supported return E_INVALIDARG.
+For instance, you may choose to
+// do so if you receive a `bufferSizeInCells` change while the xterm alt buffer is active.
+//
+// NOTE: At the time of writing the required fields are not fully known. struct CONSRV_INFO_CHANGE {
-    CONPTY_POINT_I32* bufferSizeInCells;
+    CONSRV_POINT_I32* bufferSizeInCells;
-    CONPTY_POINT_I32* cursorPositionInCells;
+    CONSRV_POINT_I32* cursorPositionInCells;
-    CONPTY_POINT_I32* viewPositionInCells;
+    CONSRV_POINT_I32* viewPositionInCells;
-    CONPTY_POINT_I32* viewSizeInCells;
+    CONSRV_POINT_I32* viewSizeInCells;
     COLORREF* colorTable; // The referenced array is always 16 items large.

     float* cursorHeight;
     boolean* cursorHidden;

-    CONPTY_UTF16_STRING* fontName;
+    CONSRV_UTF16_STRING* fontName;
     UINT32* fontFamily;
     UINT32* fontWeight;
-    CONPTY_POINT_I32* fontSize;
+    CONSRV_POINT_I32* fontSize;
 };

-interface IConsoleServer {
+interface IConsoleServer : IUnknown {
     // ConPTY manages stdin as a ring buffer for you.
 When the terminal has focus, you simply need to write your input.
     // Keyboard input MUST be written via `WriteInputRecords`.
 The other 2 functions DO NOT parse any VT sequences.
     // They're instead meant either for VT responses (DECRPM, etc.) and for dumping plain text (clipboard, etc.). void WriteInputRecords([in] DWORD count, [in, length_is(count)] const INPUT_RECORD* records);
-    void WriteInputUTF8([in] DWORD count, [in, string, length_is(count)] const char* text);
+    void WriteInputUTF8([in] CONSRV_UTF8_STRING text);
-    void WriteInputUTF16([in] DWORD count, [in, string, length_is(count)] const wchar_t* text);
+    void WriteInputUTF16([in] CONSRV_UTF16_STRING text);
-}
+};

 // First of all: You don't need to implement all functions and all structs perfectly for ConPTY to work decently well.
-// For instance, if you don't implement `CONPTY_INFO::cursorHeight` properly, barely anything will happen. interface IConsoleServerCallback {
+// For instance, if you don't implement `CONSRV_INFO::cursorHeight` properly, barely anything will happen. interface IConsoleServerCallback : IUnknown {
     // The console server is single-threaded and no two calls will be made simultaneously.
 These two functions
     // simply allow you to synchronize the calls down below if your application is multi-threaded.
     //
     // Lock() will always be called before any of the functions below are called.
     // Lock() and Unlock() do not need to support recursive locking.
+    //
+    // It is recommended to use a fair lock instead of OS primitives like SRWLOCK.
+These callback functions may called
+    // significantly more often than your text renderer, etc., runs.
+An unfair lock will result in thread starvation.
     HRESULT Lock();
     HRESULT Unlock();

+    // If called, you're requested to create a new console alt buffer.
+The Console API supports having
+    // multiple concurrent such buffers.
+They're not the same as the xterm alt buffer however (CSI ?
+1049 h):
+    // They can be resized to be larger than the current viewport and switching between such buffers DOES NOT
+    // clear them nor does it reset any other state.
+    //
+    // If you have trouble adding support for multiple console alt buffers, consider using the xterm alt buffer
+    // (CSI ?
+1049 h) for the first buffer that gets created, and return E_OUTOFMEMORY for any further buffers.
+    HRESULT CreateBuffer([out] void** buffer);

+    // ReleaseBuffer is called once the buffer isn't needed anymore.
+It's guaranteed to be called and it's guaranteed
+    // to be called after ActivateBuffer() was used to switch to another buffer (or the main buffer).
+    HRESULT ReleaseBuffer([in] void* buffer);

+    // This switches between different console alt buffers.
+Doing so DOES NOT clear any state or buffers.
+    //
+    // If `buffer` is NULL it's a request to switch back to the main buffer.
+    //
+    // Switching between buffers should ideally be fast.
+It may switch back and forth between buffers between
+    // the Lock() and Unlock() calls, just to end up activating the same buffer that it started with.
+    // The `temporary` parameter will be set to `TRUE` in that case.
+    HRESULT ActivateBuffer([in] void* buffer, [in] boolean temporary);

+    //
+    // Any functions past this point operate on the currently active buffer.
+    //

     // This function gets a snapshot of the terminal state.
     //
-    // You must ensure that the returned pointer stays valid until the next GetInfo() or Unlock() call.
+    // You must ensure that the returned pointer stays valid until the next GetInfo() or Unlock() call,
+    //   or until the currently active buffer is released.
     // You don't need to return a new instance on each call.
 ConPTY will only use the last returned pointer.
-    // You don't need to keep the CONPTY_INFO struct constantly up to date, but you're allowed to.
+    // You don't need to keep the CONSRV_INFO struct constantly up to date, but you're allowed to.
-    //   For instance, it's valid to change the CONPTY_POINT_I32::cursorPosition field when SetCursorPosition() is called.
+    //   For instance, it's valid to change the `.cursorPosition` when SetCursorPosition() is called.
-    //   But changing the CONPTY_INFO struct concurrently is not permitted.
-The previous call to Lock() is expected to lock the terminal.
     //
-    // In short, it's recommended to have just a single CONPTY_INFO instance in your implementation,
-    // which you keep alive forever, and which you simply update whenever GetInfo() is called.
-    //
-    // It's recommended that this function is fast as it will be called relatively often.
+    // It's recommended that this function is fast as it will be called relatively often. const CONSRV_INFO* GetInfo();
-    // One possible technique to do so is to keep most fields constantly up-to-date (e.g. the `bufferSize`),
-    // while updating those that change very often only once this method is called (e.g. the `cursorPosition`). const CONPTY_INFO* GetInfo();

-    // In short, when this method is called you're asked to apply any non-null member of the given CONPTY_INFO_CHANGE
+    // When this method is called you're asked to apply any non-null member of the given CONSRV_INFO_CHANGE
     // struct to the terminal.
 For instance a non-null `.cursorPosition` is identical to calling `SetCursorPosition`,
     // a non-null `.bufferSize` is a request to resize the terminal, and so on.
-    HRESULT SetInfo([in] const CONPTY_INFO_CHANGE* info);
+    HRESULT SetInfo([in] const CONSRV_INFO_CHANGE* info);

-    // As explained in the CONPTY_POINT_I32 documentation, ConPTY coordinates may be outside of the VT viewport.
+    // As explained in the CONSRV_POINT_I32 documentation, ConPTY coordinates may be outside of the VT viewport.
     // This function is necessary in order to support this.
 If you assign the console buffer the same size
     // as the VT viewport, `pos` can be translated to VT using
     //   printf("\x1b[%d;%dC", pos.y + 1, pos.x + 1);
-    HRESULT SetCursorPosition([in] CONPTY_POINT_I32 pos);
+    HRESULT SetCursorPosition([in] CONSRV_POINT_I32 pos);

     // The Console API's supports 4 gridline attributes which cannot be translated to VT.
     // This function is necessary in order to support this.
 If you don't plan to support those gridlines,